formio/help.form.io/_paragraphs/userguide/forms/edit-form.md

 weight: 20
 ---

-Forms can be edited from the Project View page.
-Get to this page by clicking on the Project name on the My Projects page.
+Forms can be edited from the Project home page.
+Get to this page by clicking on the Project name from the User Portal.

 In the list of forms, click the **Edit** button to start editing a form.